Really-Simple-Plugins/really-simple-ssl/readme.txt

 Yes.
 There is a dedicated network settings page where you can switch between network activated SSL and per page SSL.
 In the dedicated pro for multisite plugin, you can override all site settings for SSL on the network level, and can activate and deactivate SSL in the network menu for each site.

 == Changelog ==
+= 4.0.1 =
+* Fix: fixed a bug where switching between the WP/.htaccess redirect caused a percentage switch

 = 4.0.0 =
 * New user interface
 * Fix: transient stored with 'WEEK_IN_SECONDS' as string instead of constant